skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

   assembly after all.

-* There's now a `__stack_pointer`, which is part of the Clang ABI, not WASM.
-The WASM abstract machine is a stack machine, but that stack doesn't exist in linear memory.
-So you cannot take the address of values on the WASM stack.
-There are lots of things C needs from a stack that WASM doesn't provide.
-So, *in addition to the WASM stack*, Clang maintains another downward-growing stack in linear memory for these purposes, and the `__stack_pointer` global is the stack register of its ABI.
+* There's now a `__stack_pointer`, which is part of the Clang ABI, not Wasm.
+The Wasm abstract machine is a stack machine, but that stack doesn't exist in linear memory.
+So you cannot take the address of values on the Wasm stack.
+There are lots of things C needs from a stack that Wasm doesn't provide.
+So, *in addition to the Wasm stack*, Clang maintains another downward-growing stack in linear memory for these purposes, and the `__stack_pointer` global is the stack register of its ABI.
 We can see it's allocated something like 64kB for the stack.
 (It's a little more because program data is placed below the stack.)

-* It should be mostly readable without knowing WASM: The function subtracts a 16-byte stack frame, stores a copy of the argument in it, then uses its memory offset for the first parameter to the import `f`.
+* It should be mostly readable without knowing Wasm: The function subtracts a 16-byte stack frame, stores a copy of the argument in it, then uses its memory offset for the first parameter to the import `f`.
   Why 16 bytes when it only needs 4?
 Because the stack is kept 16-byte aligned.
 Before returning, the function restores the stack pointer.

-As mentioned earlier, address zero is valid as far as the WASM runtime is concerned, though dereferences are still undefined in C. This makes it more difficult to catch bugs.
+As mentioned earlier, address zero is valid as far as the Wasm runtime is concerned, though dereferences are still undefined in C. This makes it more difficult to catch bugs.
 Given a null pointer this function would most likely read a zero at address zero and the program keeps running: